 Leann Johnson, M.S., is the director of the Office of Equity and Inclusion.
 She joined the Oregon Health Authority in 2010 as an executive manager for the Diversity, Inclusion and Civil Rights unit.
 Leann has more than 20 years of leadership experience developing equity, diversity and intercultural programs in the public and non-profit sectors.
 Past employers include Clark College, the City of Vancouver and the YWCA of Clark County.
 She also has served as a consultant to multiple agencies and organizations including the Vancouver Police Department, Portland General Electric, Bonneville Power Administration, Hewlett-Packard and the Southern Poverty Law Center.
 Leann is a qualified administrator for the Intercultural Development Inventory and the Intercultural Conflict Style Inventory.
 She holds a master's degree in industrial/organizational psychology with program focus in multicultural organizational development and indigenous psychology.
 Leann also has a bachelor's degree in communications management from the University of Portland.

 Dawn Jagger, director of the External Relations Division, is a native Oregonian born and raised in Eugene.
 She received her BA degree from the University of Oregon in political science and her JD from the University of Oregon School of Law in 2013.
 Dawn worked for the Oregon Department of Consumer and Business Services 2014-2017, most recently as the senior health policy and communications advisor to the director.
 Dawn has always had a strong commitment to public service and a passion for helping Oregonians.
-In her spare time, you will find Dawn hiking, backpacking, or snowshoeing with her two greater Swiss mountain dogs, Zoe and Apollo, as well as her partner Rio.
+In her spare time, you will find Dawn hiking, backpacking, or snowshoeing with her two greater Swiss mountain dogs, Zoe and Apollo.